-lowa DNR regulations prohibit the discharge of liquid waste into the environment.
+Iowa DNR regulations prohibit the discharge of liquid waste into the environment.
 Contract with a licensed hazardous/non-hazardous waste transporter who can properly document on a hazardous/non-hazardous waste manifest the generator, transport and proper disposal/treatment of the hazardous/non-hazardous waste.
-A list of tank cleaners/vacuum services is provided on the DNR UST website.
 Drumming petroleum contaminated liquid and sludge and leaving it on site is not proper disposal, nor is transporting it to a Publicly Owned Treatment Works (POTW).
 Always-contract with a licensed hazardous/non-hazardous waste transporter.

 If there is not sufficient room above grade at the site to safely clean the tank, it is possible to remove the sludge while the tank is still in the excavation.
 Tip the tank toward one end and then wash the sludge to the low end where it can be pumped out.
-When deciding whether to clean the tank in or out of the excavation, consider the space available to do the work, the ability to restrict sources of ignition from adjacent traffic and people passing by, the likelihood that flammable vapors may accumulate on site, and any other site specific factors that could endanger personnel working on the site or the general public.
+When deciding whether to clean the tank in or out of the excavation, consider the space available to do the work, the ability to restrict sources of ignition from adjacent traffic and people passing by, the likelihood that flammable vapors may accumulate on site, and any other site-specific factors that could endanger personnel working on the site or the general public.
 Check local requirements to see if there are restrictions on how or where cleaning activities can be conducted.